m4nbat/SecBlogs/command_and_control_OffensiveNotion.md

 # Detection

-In this scenario we understand that the C2 framework will programmatically interact with the endpoints on the *.googleapis.com domain.
-In particular we will want to monitor for oauth2.googleapis.com, sheets.googleapis.com, and drive.googleapis.com.
+In this scenario we understand that the OffensiveNotion C2 framework will programmatically interact with the endpoint at api.notion.com.

-However, its worth noting that calls to .googleapis.com will be quite noisy if we don't include some process exclusions.
+However, its worth noting that calls to api.notion.com will be quite noisy if we don't include some process exclusions.
 For example browsers and some desktop apps may cause false positives.
-To start with we will want to exclude common browser process filenames, updaters for chrome or legitimate other google related applications.
+To start with we will want to exclude common browser process file names or paths, and legitimate notion related applications.

 ## Kusto query to detect this network behaviour

 The DeviceNetworkEvents table in MDE advanced hunting would seem an obvious choice to start with.
-First I will execute a query to identify connections to the *.googleapis.com domain.
+First I will execute a query to identify connections to the api.notion.com.

 **IMAGE**